 What should a merchant consider when choosing a nonprofit partner?

-Selecting a nonprofit to support on RoundUp at Checkout can be a daunting task - with an abundance of causes to choose from and an even larger variety of nonprofits that focus on the same mission.
+Selecting a nonprofit to support on RoundUp at Checkout can be a daunting task.
+There are so many causes to choose from and an even larger variety of nonprofits that focus on the same mission.
 With 1.5 million registered charities in the USA alone, there is an overwhelming number of options for giving on your site.
-When you implement RoundUp at Checkout on your checkout page, finding the best fit organization can increase donation conversion and strengthen your brand loyalty with customers.
+When you implement RoundUp at Checkout, finding the best fit organization can increase donation conversion and strengthen your brand loyalty with customers.
 Some factors to consider while selecting a charity to benefit are:

 Product Related to a Cause

-If you feel lost on where to start when exploring a new nonprofit partner for RoundUp at Checkout, first take a look at the product you are selling and the themes that surround it.
+If you feel lost when exploring a new nonprofit partner, first look at the product you are selling and the themes that surround it.
 For example, an e-commerce site selling dog collars could support a local or national animal rescue.
 We have seen a higher rate of donor conversion in this situation.
 If a consumer is shopping for their dog, there is a higher probability that they would want to support dogs in need.
 Understanding who your customer is and what values they might have is key!

 Cause related to current events

-Lastly, another factor to consider is that donors can be easily driven by current events that are happening right now in our society and abroad.
-Whether that be a natural disaster, gun violence, conflict overseas, social justice etc., customers have a higher chance to RoundUp their purchase if they feel like they have an impact on the social issues and events happening right now.
+Another factor to consider is current events that are happening right now in our society and abroad.
+Whether the event is a natural disaster, conflict overseas or social justice, customers have a higher chance to RoundUp their purchase if they feel like they have an impact on the social issues and events happening right now.
 For example, businesses who choose to support charities that focus on the COVID-19 pandemic are compelling their customers to donate to a cause that hits close to home for everybody in our society.
 This sense of urgency is crucial.

 Another component to target is holiday months that focus on different demographics.
 For example, supporting an organization that focuses on the LGBTQ+ community during Pride Month could yield a higher conversion of donations and reflect the beliefs of the business.